Master the art of navigating and managing your OS in the most efficient way

 These are the ones you probably already know, and if you don't, you should.

-Instead of right-clicking on an object and selecting “Cut”, you can simply press these 2 buttons.
+Instead of right-clicking on an object and selecting "Cut", you can press these two buttons.

 Print the selected file or image.

-Works almost in any condition; Closes down whatever you are viewing.
-Within apps that have multiple tabs, it will close the one that you are seeing right now.
+Works almost in any condition, and it closes down whatever you are viewing.
+Within apps that have multiple tabs, it will close the one that you see right now.

 Click both once and hold the Alt key.
 Then, click Tab to scroll between open apps.